ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 You should also set up your DNS records using Infrastructure as Code (IaC).
 I've seen countless companies where DNS is managed exclusively by an executive whose two-factor authentication is the only one allowed to update a zone record, and when that person is on vacation There'sno fallback mechanism to manage the site.

-A better solution is to set up DNS with Terraform (which has integrations with all the major DNS providers) and then manage DNS records with source control, empowering individual developers to add new records in a responsible way that isn t gated on any one individual.
+A better solution is to set up DNS with Terraform (which has integrations with all the major DNS providers) and then manage DNS records with source control, empowering individual developers to add new records in a responsible way that isn't gated on any one individual.

 Decoupling Shipping Code from ![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.111.png)Shipping Features (Feature Toggles)